 The Reasons For Having The Encouraging Words Series And How They Helped Me Heal

-First of all, I’d like to thank my friend who’s inspired me to create the series of Encouraging Words.
+First of all, I’d like to thank my friend who inspired me to create a series of Encouraging Words.
 I was trying to search if I could find some nice and meaningful words to say but to no avail.
 Then I thought why not create the words myself?
 Hence, this article is the beginning of the series.

-Secondly, I personally love inspiring quotes which are hopeful, uplifting and funny.
-I have different encouraging words everywhere… whether they be on my laptop, phone, table or hiding somewhere in the bags, cupboard etc. I used to buy many bookmarks and cards not only because of the beautiful pictures but also because of the amazing and motivating quotes.
+Secondly, I personally love inspiring quotes that are hopeful, uplifting, and funny.
+I have different encouraging words everywhere… whether on my laptop, phone, table, or hiding somewhere in the bags, cupboard, etc. I used to buy many bookmarks and cards not only because of the beautiful pictures but also the amazing and motivating quotes.

 Reading them makes me feel better and lighter.

 If you are happy, you’ll feel more upbeat when you read such powerful words.